-"Bennettsville Is Near a Hundred" - Pee Dee Advocate Newspaper - 1919
+"Bennettsville Is Near a Hundred" - Pee Dee Advocate Newspaper - 1919 [with very minor edits]

 One hundred years ago the Marlboro County court house stood on the north side of what is now J. K. Matherson's wheat mill, in the village of Carlisle.
-It was so far from the center of the county, that the legislature passed an act authorizing the construction of a new court house and jail at a more convenient and healthy place.
+It was so far from the center of the county, that the legislature passed an Act authorizing the construction of a new court house and jail at a more convenient and healthy place.
 The place was selected by a state engineer, as near the exact center of the county as a suitable building site could be found.
 The place chosen was "upon the great road leading from Society Hill to Fayetteville in or near an old apple orchard on the land of John S. Thomas."

-Mr Thomas lived near where the Presbyterian Church now stands, and his orchard extended back towards the creek.
+Mr. Thomas lived near where the Presbyterian Church now stands, and his orchard extended back towards the creek.
 Main Street, was not then in existence, but the road lay further south, near Mr. Thomas' house, land connecting with what is now Fayetteville Avenue, which was then further north at that point.
-Mr. Thomas gave a deed for three acres for the court house site and public square, and it was recorded by Wm Bristow, clerk of court, on April 4, 1820.
+Mr. Thomas gave a deed for three acres for the court house site and public square, and it was recorded by William Bristow, clerk of court, on April 4, 1820.
 The court house was completed in 1824.

-Bennettsville was named for Thomas Bennett, who was governor of the state from 1820 to 1822.
+Bennettsville was named for Thomas Bennett, Jr., who was governor of the state from 1820 to 1822.
 Capt.
 J. A. W. Thomas, in his history of Marlboro County, gives the following list of male citizens of Bennettsville in 1826: John S. Thomas, Wm.
 Munnerlyn, Joseph D. Massey, Amos Galpin, Horace B. Thomas, Dr. Edward W. Jones, Dr Wm.
 Crosland, John McCollum, George Dudley, and Alex R. Brown.
 Sen. John McQueen settled here in 1827.

 The growth of the town was slow for many years, and several of the old settlers moved away.
-The town was still a mere village when the Civil War began.
-It had about a half dozen stores, thirty residences, Methodist, Baptist and Presbyterian churches, Masonic and Temperance lodges, a male and a female school, and a blacksmith and wood shop.
+The town was still a mere village when the American Civil War began.
+It had about a half dozen stores, thirty residences, Methodist, Baptist, and Presbyterian churches, Masonic and Temperance lodges, a male and a female school, and a blacksmith and wood shop.
 There was no railroad in the county and freight had to be hauled from Society Hill or Garnner's Bluff.

-The first church in the county was the Welsh Neck Baptist church organized in January, 1738, at a point on the banks of the Pee Dee River, now marked by the Kolb monument.
+The first church in the county was the Welsh Neck Baptist church organized in January of 1738, at a point on the banks of the Pee Dee River, now marked by the Kolb monument.
 This church was the parent of Brownsville (first called Cashway), organized in 1789, Salem 1793, and Bennettsville.
 The latter came from Welsh Neck indirectly through Cheraw.
 It was organized in 1820 at Saw Mill about two miles north of where the old court house then stood.
 In about ten years the church was moved to Bennettsville.
 Rev. Campbell Stubbs was then pastor.
 He was followed by Revs.
 W. Q Battie in 1829.
 Rev. J. A. W. Thomas became pastor in 1849, and continued for 33 years, except during his service as a captain in the Confederate Army.
 Other pastors have been Revs.
 H. W. Beattie, R. N. Pratt, Rufus Ford, Chas.
 A. Jones, Rev. A. C. Sherwood, the present pastor, began his pastorate the first of last month.

 The present building was in course of erection when the beloved Capt.
 J. A. W. Thomas died in 1896, and it was named for him, The Thomas Memorial Baptist church.
 The first Methodist church in the county was built at Beauty Spot in 1783.
 The first quarterly conference was held there on February 23, 1788, with Bishop Ashbury presiding.
 A second building was erected there in 1810, a third in 1839, and a fourth in 1883.
 All the Methodist churches in Marlboro are branches directly or indirectly, of Beauty Spot, the mother of Marlboro Methodism.